gitter-badger/aero/README.md

 	var aero = require("aero");

-And start it with a configuration file:
+And start it:

-	aero.start("config.json");
+	aero.start();

 That's all you need for your index.js file.
-Create a configuration file (TODO: document this step) and run it using
+Run it using:

 	node index.js